tetmiranda/DAO-Proposal-Voting-System/README.md

   * Basic functionality: 1 token = 1 vote (only whole numbers of tokens can be sent - set decimals to 0)
   * Added features: Able to send multiple tokens to vote on selected proposal
 * Check total supply of each address
-Highest total supply of token in address wins.
+Highest total supply of token in one of the proposal smart contracts wins.

 ### Languages / Tools / Resources Used:

 * Smart Contracts: Solidity using Remix IDE
 * ABI (Application Binary Interface) file in JSON format
-* Metamask: store (vote) tokens, interact with decentralized application
+* Metamask: interact with decentralized application
-* Pinata to store Smart Contracts events and capture the total votes
-* VS Code for Python for Streamlit front-end
+* VS Code for Streamlit front-end

 ### Streamlit Frontend: